-- SWPPP Map The SWPPP map identifies campus locations most likely to generate pollutants that could be exposed to stormwater runoff, indicates surface flow directions, and identifies discharge locations from the campus.
-A copy of this map should be accessible to all staff that play a role in Good Housekeeping & Pollution Prevention.
-The map should be utilized during field inspections as guidance for inspection locations and location-specific concerns. - SWPPP Inspection Form The SWPPP Inspection Form is used in conjunction with the SWPPP map and completed annually by the Facilities Director or designee.

-Also incorporated by reference into this document and included in the training is the Nutrient Management Plan (NMP).
-This plan includes conservative practices for the use of nutrients such as fertilizer, and how they can be effectively applied while minimizing adverse effects to surface waters.
+- MS4 Training Video & Quiz Once every two years applicable maintenance and operations staff watch a training video and take a quiz.
+The quiz is used for documentation purposes. - SWPPP Map The SWPPP map identifies campus locations most likely to generate pollutants that could be exposed to stormwater runoff, indicates surface flow directions, and identifies discharge locations from the campus.
+A copy of the map is accessible to all staff that play a role in Good Housekeeping & Pollution Prevention.
+The map should be utilized during field inspections as guidance for inspection locations and location-specific concerns. - SWPPP Inspection Form The SWPPP Inspection Form is used in conjunction with the SWPPP map and completed annually by the Director of Facilities or designee. - SWPPP Inspection Summary This is used by the GCC Director of Facilities or designee to followup on items identified in the annual SWPPP inspection.
+It is located within the MS4 Tracking Spreadsheet. - Spill Log This is used by the GCC Director of Facilities or designee to follow-up on for spills (good housekeeping issues) found during daily operations or reports from students, faculty, or staff.
+It is located within the MS4 Tracking Spreadsheet. - Nutrient Management Plan (NMP) This plan includes conservative practices for the use of nutrients such as fertilizer, and how they can be effectively applied while minimizing adverse effects to surface waters.
+It is located at each property with a NMP.